 - Set realistic goals and ensure that you reach them.

-- Use all your senses: Write out what you have to learn and draw diagrams, pictures, cartoons of the subject matter, so that you can see it; say it out loud – or chant parts of it or sing it to a simple tune – so that you can hear it; and use your body, for example your hands, to physically emphasize the words so you can almost feel the subject.
+- Use all your senses: Write out what you have to learn and draw diagrams, pictures, and cartoons of the subject matter so that you can see it; say it out loud – or chant parts of it or sing it to a simple tune – so that you can hear it; and use your body, for example, your hands, to physically emphasize the words so you can almost feel the subject.

 Tips for sending questions